This post is the Ultimate Gift Guide for 10 to 13 year old boys! We’ve got more than 35 gift ideas to help you get your shopping done.

-Models – Aidan received this Maisto Ford Mustang last year.
-When shopping for models, keep in mind that some of them require painting and glue, while others don’t.
-This model is pre-painted and snaps together.
-Aidan was happy with it because he was interested in displaying the car, not necessarily in the building process.
+Models – When shopping for models, keep in mind that some of them require painting and glue, while others don’t.
+We’ve had good success with the Maisto Assembly Line models.
+These models are pre-painted and snap together.
+My son was happy with it because he was interested in displaying the car, not necessarily in the building process.
 Some kids may enjoy painting a model, but he didn’t want to mess with it!

 Hot Wheels/ Matchbox – Some kids enjoy collecting Hot Wheels and Matchbox cars.
 At this stage, it’s about the makes and models of cars, not about driving them around on the floor. 🙂